solo-io/gloo/devel/testing/aws-tests.md

 2. Create an AWS access key
     - Sign into the AWS console with the account created during step 1
     - Hover over your username at the top right of the page.
 Click on "My Security Credentials"
+      - If you are unable to view or create security credentials, see [Temporary credentials](#temporary-credentials).
-    - In the section titled "AWS IAM credentials", click "Create access key" to create an acess key
+    - In the section titled "AWS IAM credentials", click "Create access key" to create an access key
     - Save the Access key ID and the associated secret key
 3. Install AWS CLI v2
     - You can check whether you have AWS CLI installed by running `aws --version`